 sacrum at the sacro-iliac joint and then reappears in the face and

-jaw where it may fire off symptoms of TMJ and toothache.
+jaw where it may fire off trigger tooth pain, symptoms of TMJ and migraine.

 “But,” you say, “migraine is vascular!”

 Indeed it is — and the soleus is the

 other end of the cardio-vascular system.
 It is known as “The Second

 Heart” because its pumping action returns blood from the

 lower extremities to the heart.
 If feet are cold, it is possible to stop many full-blown